real-ZYPH3R/Github-dud/README.md

-- 👋 Hi, I’m a normal dud.
+- 👋 Hi, I’m Toni
-- 👀 I’m interested in FNF coding
+- 👀 I’m interested in just having fun
-- 🌱 I’m currently learning how to code fNF
+- 🌱 I’m currently learning how to make. stuff
-- 💞️ I’m looking to collaborate on FNF
+- 💞️ I'm looking forward to art.
-- 📫 How to reach me (wait, nvm...)
+- 📫 How to reach me:
-- Anyway, welcome to my CrapHub account.
-It's BS so go away

-/j
+    Twitter: @r3al_t0nII
+    Discord: tX-Xni # 8587
+- be cool

 <!---
-Github-dud/Github-dud is a (not so) ✨ special ✨ repository because its `README.md` (this file) appears on your ShitHub profile.
+Github-dud/Github-dud is a (not so) ✨ special ✨ repository because its `README.md` (this file) appears on your CrackHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your crack.
+^^^WHO CARES!^^^
 --->